-The San Francisco Community College District Police Department believes that a well informed community is an integral component in maintaining the safest campuses and facilities possible.
-We report crime to the College community by providing an Annual Security Report and posting on our website.
-In addition, the police department may make crime alerts to the College Community when there are reports of violent crimes or crimes that are deemed to represent a continuing threat to any College Campus or Facility.
-The decision to issue a timely warning shall be made on a case-by-case basis after consideration of the available facts, including factors such as the nature of the crime, the continuing danger or risk to the campus community, and the possible risk of compromising law enforcement efforts.
+The San Francisco Community College District Police Department believes that a well-informed community is an integral component in maintaining the safest campuses and facilities possible.
+We report crime to the College community by providing an Annual Security Report and posting daily logs on our website.
+In addition, the police department will create crime alerts to the College Community when there are reports of Clery crime acts, violent crimes and/or crimes that are deemed to represent a continuing threat to any College Campus or Facility within the Clery geography.
+The decision to issue a timely warning is made by the police department personnel (Chief, Lieutenant, Sergeants) and shall be made on a case-by-case basis after consideration of the available facts, including factors such as the nature of the crime, the continuing danger or risk to the campus community, and the possible risk of compromising law enforcement efforts.
 Victim(s) information will be held confidential.